Do You Know if Your Company is Complying with the Terms and Conditions of the PPP?

 Q&A with Federal Compliance and Defense Lawyer Nick Oberheiden, PhD

-Nick Oberheiden, PhD, founding attorney of Oberheiden P.C., is representing companies nationwide with regard to all aspects of federal compliance during the COVID-19 pandemic.
+Nick Oberheiden, PhD, founding attorney of Oberheiden P.C., is representing companies nationwide with regard to all aspects of federal compliance during – and since – the recent pandemic.
 He has been interviewed by and written articles for multiple local and national media outlets during the crisis.
 Here, he answers some common questions about PPP compliance and the steps involved in conducting internal compliance audits and investigations:

 Q: Is there a chance that my business could be audited by the SBA as a result of obtaining a PPP loan?